tru-ID/2fa-sim-swap-detection/README.md

 npm install
 ```

-This comes will also run Database migrations creating the `users` table.
+This will also run Database migrations creating the `users` table.

 If you would like to seed the project with a user: